Testing & Reporting

 Those who tested positive for COVID-19 within the past 90 days are excluded.

-In order to participate, participants must provide consent and remain on site approximately 15 minutes following their test until results are provided.
+- remain on site approximately 15 minutes following their test until results are provided, or

 Scheduled Rapid Screening Clinics on Campus